An Imprint of Inteltab - Established 2002

 The website is responsive to all Internet-enabled devices (looks great whether in mobile phone, laptop, desktop, tablet or any other device, size or format).
 The site offers the latest in website style and usability, and will be instantly attractive to business owners and managers.
 It is totally cross-browser compatible.

-1. Its cost has been reduced from £825 to £297 as a special promotion to increase our customer base; this may go up in cost again at any time.
+1. Its cost has been reduced from £925 to £495 as a special promotion to increase our customer base; nominally when prospects are contacted, this special price is said to be held down for one week only.
 Buyers of the website will only pay for what they want.
 Fancy extras are not bundled in for businesses who don't need them or want them.

-2. You also get a FREE domain name if you register a .com domain with our recommended hosting service.
+2. New clients get a FREE domain name if they register a .com domain with our recommended hosting service.
 (You can also register a .co.uk domain for £0.99).
-We can do keyword research for you to determine the best domain name for your website.
+We will do keyword research for customers to determine the best domain name for their website.
 The domain name is usually based on the nature of the business and the location (see separate sheet on domain names).

 3. The website is at the cutting edge of design, written in the latest HTML5 and CSS3.
 It is responsive on all Internet-enabled devices and looks great in mobile and laptop, desktop and tablet.
 No matter what type of device your website is being seen on, it looks brilliant and sharp, and has been tested for its attractiveness to customers.
 It looks appealing, and also businesslike & functional.